Director of Business Operations

 Lyndy Burnham came to Ovation after 25 years in the ground transportation industry.
 First working for a high-end executive transportation provider in New Hampshire, he then made the move to the technical side of the industry and worked 15 years for a firm that delivered web and premise-based technology solutions for the management of a transportation business.

 A few times per year, Lyndy also works as an Expedition Leader for Blue Green Expeditions.
-In this role he guides people to remote destinations around the world.
+In this role he guides people to remote destinations around the world on SCUBA oriented travel.
 These have included Greece, Africa, Croatia, Iceland, St. Lucia, Cuba, Socorro Island, Sea of Cortez, Antarctica and many other remote and off the beaten path locales.

 What is your favorite moment in the training room?